temporalio/documentation/blog/temporal-transparency-9.md

 ## Authentication is Coming

-Temporal is a highly business critical system component, so security is paramount.
+Temporal is a highly critical system for many businesses, so security is paramount.
 While commmunication is already encrypted with [TLS](https://docs.temporal.io/docs/configure-temporal-server/#tls), and you could always put Temporal behind a reverse proxy, one of our longest standing requests has been for an authentication/authorization layer for Temporal, in particular Temporal Web.